TheRenegadeCoder/sample-programs-website/docs/projects/merge-sort/go/index.md

 {% endraw %}

-Merge Sort in Go was written by:
+[Merge Sort](https://sampleprograms.io/projects/merge-sort) in [Go](https://sampleprograms.io/languages/go) was written by:

 - Parker Johansen

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 25 2019 19:45:18.
 The solution was first committed on Mar 17 2019 18:00:21.
 As a result, documentation below may be outdated.